solvedbrunus/Project-3---IronHack/README.md

 Top complaints for each of those products
 What is the worst product in the category and why you should never buy it More ideas: Look at the Consumer Reviews website, The Verge, The Wirecutter

-## Submission

-Date of submission 10th of December.